ETHZ-TEC/exot_wiki/app_lib/components.md

 The generator host encapsulates common functionality, which allows generators to be much more compact and reduces code duplication.
 It is responsible for creating worker threads, timers, and keeping track of the schedule, dictated by the tokens it receives.

-For available generators, see the page ["Available generator modules"](./Available-generator-modules).
+For available generators, see the [dedicated page](./generator-modules).

 Each worker thread receives its assigned core, the core's index in the cores set, and a decomposed subtoken (token without duration).
 Then each worker uses these pieces of information to generate some load (or sleep).

-The workers use the functions provided by the generator module, and are described by the following lambda ([exot/components/generator_host.h#L209](https://gitlab.ethz.ch/tec/research/exot/app_lib/blob/develop/include/exot/components/generator_host.h#L209)):
+The workers use the functions provided by the generator module, and are described by the following lambda:

 ```c++
 [this, core, index] {